0LNetworkCommunity/documentation/docs/validators/genesis.md

   rm -Rf ~/libra-framework
   rm -Rf ~/.libra/data && rm -Rf ~/.libra/genesis && rm -Rf ~/.libra/secure-data.json
   ```

+(Optional) If you already know with which account you'll register, or registered in the past for a testnet with the same account, you can already update the coordination sheet with your information.
+Otherwise, you'll do it once you generated your new account keys in step (6) below.
 - Retrieve Validator Address and paste it aside:

   ```